 What will be your reaction?
 I will shout – then why you did not mention it in the user manual?

-Yes, same will be the reaction from our customer if we miss or do not test user and installation guides.
+Yes, the same will be the reaction from our customers if we miss or do not test user and installation guides.
 How many of us really consider it as a part of testing and religiously test it, whether or not it’s been asked to test?
-I know, only few hands will be raised.
+I know, only a few hands will be raised.

-When a Tyre repairer repairs a puncture, he just does not repair it but he observes other things like what kind of tube has been used, what was the reason of tire puncture and advices us to take care of the things to not face the situation again.
+When a Tyre repairer repairs a puncture, he just does not repair it but he observes other things like what kind of tube has been used, what was the reason for tire puncture and advises us to take care of the things to not face the situation again.

 Don’t you think this little knowledge can really take our testing abilities to the next level?

-Understand how the developer fixed the bug (not all bugs) and try to co-relate it with other areas of product.
+Understand how the developer fixed the bug (not all bugs) and try to correlate it with other areas of the product.
 What if the developer would have applied other logic to fix the bug?
 Ask and discuss.

 Now, co-relate it to your testing activity.
-Understand concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
-Whenever and whatever you test, try to co-relate it with real time scenarios and apply same logic.
+Understand the concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
+Whenever and whatever you test, try to correlate it with real-time scenarios and apply the same logic.
 Your testing task will become simple.

-Most of the time while testing software we face deadlines, pressure situations and continuous hammering from dev team.
-These all lead to narrow down scope of testing and we try to show the test result report as green as possible.
+Most of the time while testing software we face deadlines, pressure situations, and continuous hammering from the dev team.
+These all lead to the narrow down the scope of testing and we try to show the test result report as green as possible.
 And needless to say, this hurry to show the result report green makes our career with red question marks. 🙂

 This was my small attempt to educate all the testers on these common testing tasks.
-Hope you won’t forget these tasks now onwards.
+I hope you won’t forget these tasks now onwards.

-About the author: This is a gust post by Bhumika Mehta.
+About the author: This is a guest post by Bhumika Mehta.
 She is a project lead, carrying more than 7 years of experience in software testing.
-She appreciate good ideas and innovations but hate monotonic work, people and environment.
+She appreciates good ideas and innovations but hates monotonic work, people and the environment.

-As usual, I am excited for your questions and discussion.
+As usual, I am excited about your questions and discussion.
 Please tune in…